Shanghai Bedtime Stories

 Each story was a droplet of color.

-She scooped a koi into her palms, and it transformed into a paintbrush tipped with starlight.
+She scooped a koi into her palms, and it melted into a paintbrush tipped with starlight, warm and buzzing against her skin.

-Each color carried a memory of the people who lived here, and the towers drank them in.
+Each color carried a memory of the people who lived here, and the towers drank them in the way dry earth drinks rain.

-When she finished, the dragon hummed approval, and the ribbon around her wrist loosened, floating upward to become a comet that streaked through the skylights, carrying her story into the night sky above the Huangpu.
+When she finished, the dragon hummed.
+The ribbon around her wrist loosened, floated upward, and became a comet that streaked through the skylights, carrying her story into the night sky above the Huangpu.

 She emerged onto the Bund just as the clock struck nine.

-Mei felt the towers thank her with a gentle breeze that lifted her hair.
+Mei felt the towers thank her with a breeze that lifted her hair off her forehead.

-From that night on, whenever Mei walked the Bund, the buildings greeted her with special hues: indigo like her favorite sweater, coral like the inside of a seashell she once found, silver like Grandmother’s hair.
+From that night on, whenever Mei walked the Bund, the buildings greeted her with special hues: indigo like her favorite sweater, coral like the inside of a seashell she once found on a school trip to Zhoushan, silver like Grandmother's hair when it caught the bathroom light in the morning.

-Tourists snapped photos, claiming clever LED programming, but Mei knew the truth.
+Tourists snapped photos, claiming clever LED programming.
+Mei let them.

 Washington Dc Bedtime Stories